aws-actions/aws-codebuild-run-build/README.md

 | `sourceVersion`          | The commit that triggered the workflow |
 | `sourceTypeOverride`     | The string `'GITHUB'`                  |
 | `sourceLocationOverride` | The `HTTPS` git url for `context.repo` |

+If you want to disable sending the parameters `sourceTypeOverride` and `sourceLocationOverride` you can use `disable-source-override` input.

 ### What we did not do